-Recruitment Assessment
+Recruitment Assessment:

 The recruitment assessment is a questionnaire sent to members and new members of Delta Gamma to gather their anonymous feedback.
 Recruitment counselors (sometimes referred to as a pi chi, gamma chi, rho chi, rho gamma) are encouraged to complete this questionnaire as well.
-This assessment was created by Delta Gamma Fraternity and is collected by the growth and development branch at Executive Offices.
+This assessment was created by Delta Gamma Fraternity and is collected by the Collegiate Recruitment Specialist (CRS) staff member.
 The chapter is required to have 30% of new members and 20% of initiated members complete the survey for the CRS to send the summary of results to the chapter's EVC.
 In addition to the receiving the results of the survey, your chapter's Strategic Report will highlight key takeaways from these results as well as strategic support that is specific to your chapter.

-Strategic Report
+Strategic Report: